Buying The Right Crib For Baby

-Babies sleep so much, especially their first year, that your beloved little lamb will actually spend more time in her crib or play yard than she does in your arms.
+Babies sleep so much, especially their first year, that your beloved little lamb will actually spend more time in her crib or play yard than she does in your arms so it’s most important that you are buying the right crib for baby.

 With more than 9 million cribs, bassinets and play yards recalled since 2007, and new crib manufacturing standards just developed, you should know it’s possible to buy and use safe sleeping surfaces for your baby if you follow expert advice.